Ada-Developers-Academy/core-unit-1/higher-order-functions/lambdas.md

 ## Learning Goals

 * Define lambda expressions
-* Describe how to pass lambda expressions as a parameter.
+* Describe how to pass lambda expressions as an argument to the `key` parameter

 ## Introduction

-In the previous lesson, we passed a named function to the `key` parameter in the `sorted` function.
+In the previous lesson, we passed a named function to the `key` parameter in the `sorted`, `min`, and `max` functions.

-In this lesson, we will use the list of movie dictionaries example to learn about *lambda expressions* and how they are used with the `key` parameter in the `sorted` function.
+In this lesson, we will use the list of movie dictionaries example to learn about *lambda expressions* and how they are used with the `key` parameter in the `min` function.

 ## Vocabulary and Synonyms
 | Vocab	| Definition| Synonyms |	How to Use in a Sentence |